 Prioritizing tax deductions and comprehensive tax planning when selling a business in California isn’t just about saving money; it’s a strategic imperative that impacts multiple facets of the transaction and your post-sale financial future.
 Based on my experience, here’s why it should be at the forefront of your exit strategy:

-- Avoid Costly Pitfalls: Understanding how your sale is taxed—as capital gains or ordinary income—and identifying potential deductions reduces the risk of unexpected and potentially significant tax bills.
-Avoiding common errors, like miscalculating basis or overlooking state nuances, protects your financial position.
+Understanding how your sale is taxed—as capital gains or ordinary income—and identifying potential deductions reduces the risk of unexpected and potentially significant tax bills.
+Avoiding common errors, such as miscalculating the basis or overlooking state-specific nuances, protects your financial position.

 In essence, focusing on tax deductions is a fundamental part of unlocking the full value of your business and securing your financial future post-exit in the California market.